Breast cancer is rare in men. There are about 350 men diagnosed each year in the UK. This compares to around 55,000 cases in women.

 - difficulty sleeping

-Your doctor will check your cancer cells for receptors called HER2 receptors.
-If your cancer cells have a lot of these receptors, your doctor will prescribe a biological therapy for you.
+Your doctor will check your cancer cells for proteins called HER2 receptors.
+But these are rarely found in male breast cancer.
+If your cancer cells have a lot of these receptors, your doctor will prescribe a targeted drug treatment for you.

-The most common biological therapy for breast cancer is trastuzumab (Herceptin).
+The most common targeted drug for breast cancer is trastuzumab (Herceptin).

 If the cancer has spread beyond the breast

 Some men are diagnosed with cancer that has already spread.
-Or the cancer might come back and spread after treatment.
-This is called secondary breast cancer, advanced breast cancer or metastatic breast cancer.
+Or the cancer might come back and spread some time after treatment.
+This is called secondary breast cancer, advanced breast cancer, or metastatic breast cancer.

 In this situation your doctor might recommend:

 - hormone therapy